muradtariq-tk/cardano/README.md

 # cardano
-I intend to build biggest cardano community of Pakistan.
+I intend to build the biggest Cardano community of Pakistan.
 Please share your ideas > muradtariq.tk@gmail.com